ericwooley/graphql-typeorm-passport-boilerplate/README.md

+# THIS IS A WORK IN PROGRESS
+This is a work in progress, and is not production ready.
+Feel free to use it as a base, but it's not production ready by any means.

+If you want to see how to connect with this repo (using react) checkout [this repo](https://github.com/ericwooley/gtpb-react-test-and-demo)

 ## Prerequiset Knowledge
 1. Learn typescript, lynda and egghead.io have great tutorials.
 Or check the main website.
 2. Learn typescripts async/await.